Alonso-del-Arte/chess/Terminology.md

 ## A

 * **Accuracy** &mdash; How well someone plays.
 The fewer blunders, the higher the accuracy.
 Winning is good, winning with high accuracy is better.
+Of course it's possible to play with greater accuracy than your opponent and still lose (for example, if you play very well but then make a major blunder and your opponent seizes the opportunity, but doesn't choose the shortest way to a checkmate).
 On some chess websites, accuracy is measured by how much one plays as the website's best program would play.
 * **Algebraic notation** &mdash; A notation for chess games in which the ranks and files of the board are numbered from White's perspective, and the starting position of a piece is generally omitted.
 It is the most common notation in use today.
 The term "algebraic" is somewhat of a misnomer.
+* **Archbishop** &mdash; A nonstandard chess piece combining the capabilities of the bishop and the knight.

 ## B